cybozu/neco-containers/admission/README.md

 This is to protect important resources from accidental deletion by human errors.

-Every resource passed to this validation webhook will be denied for DELETE unless it has this special annotation `i-am-sure-to-delete: <name of the resource>`.
+Every resource passed to this validation webhook will be denied for DELETE unless it has this special annotation `admission.cybozu.com/i-am-sure-to-delete: <name of the resource>`.

 PreventDeleteValidator
 ----------------------

-Unlike DeleteValidator, this prevents resources from accidental deletion only if the resource is annotated with `prevent: delete`.
+Unlike DeleteValidator, this prevents resources from accidental deletion only if the resource is annotated with `admission.cybozu.com/prevent: delete`.

 PodMutator
 ----------